trinayan/lammps/doc/src/fix_bond_react.rst

 include all atoms.
 If the group-ID is that of an existing static group, the group is used as the parent group of new, internally-created dynamic group.
-In both cases, this new dynamic group is named by appending '\_REACT' to the group-ID, e.g. nvt\_grp\_REACT.
+In both cases, this new dynamic group is named by appending '_REACT' to the group-ID, e.g. nvt_grp_REACT.
 By specifying an existing group, you may thermostat constant-topology parts of your system separately.
-The dynamic group contains only atoms not involved in a reaction at a given timestep, and therefore should be used by a subsequent system-wide time integrator such as nvt, npt, or nve, as shown in the second example above (full examples can be found at examples/USER/misc/bond\_react).
+The dynamic group contains only atoms not involved in a reaction at a given timestep, and therefore should be used by a subsequent system-wide time integrator such as nvt, npt, or nve, as shown in the second example above (full examples can be found at examples/USER/reaction).
 The time integration command should be placed after the fix bond/react command due to the internal dynamic grouping performed by fix bond/react.

 .. note::

    If the group-ID is an existing static group, react-group-IDs should also be specified as this static group, or a subset.

+The *reset_mol_ids* keyword invokes the :doc:`reset_mol_ids <reset_mol_ids>`
+command after a reaction occurs, to ensure that molecule IDs are consistent with the new bond topology.
+The group-ID used for :doc:`reset_mol_ids <reset_mol_ids>` is the group-ID for this fix.
+Resetting molecule IDs is necessarily a global operation, and so can be slow for very large systems.

 The following comments pertain to each *react* argument (in other words, can be customized for each reaction, or reaction step):

-A check for possible new reaction sites is performed every *Nevery* timesteps.
+A check for possible new reaction sites is performed every *Nevery* timesteps. *Nevery* can be specified with an equal-style :doc:`variable <variable>`, whose value is rounded up to the nearest integer.

 Three physical conditions must be met for a reaction to occur.
 First, a bonding atom pair must be identified within the reaction distance